 • Apply technical skills required of an entry-level technician in a chosen field

 These outcomes are assessed both directly and indirectly.
 A set of rubrics tied to our learning outcomes are used by instructors throughout the year to assess student achievement and to provide feedback to the institution, as well as to the students themselves.
 The assessment committee analyzes the rubrics data to set goals for the institution.
-This year, for example, we are focusing on “Writing” in an effort to raise achievement in this important outcome.
+This year we are focusing on WORK ETHIC in an effort to raise achievement in this important outcome.

 Other, less direct measures of institutional effectiveness are provided by surveys of our stakeholders, such as students, parents, and employers.
 The survey results are used for institutional and program planning and improvement efforts.